 Our analysis of the Coronavirus Aid, Relief, and Economic Security (CARES) Act focuses on the impact on small business owners, rather than any relief available for individuals.
 We analyzed the programs available to small businesses, including the qualifications and constraints imposed on financing and grants.

-Unless otherwise stated, the financial assistance to small businesses offered by this act is retroactive to March 1, 2020, and will remain in effect until the president deems the Coronavirus Disease 2019 (COVID-19) is no longer a threat to the economy.
+Unless otherwise stated, the financial assistance to small businesses offered by this act is retroactive to March 1, 2020, and will remain in effect until the president deems that COVID-19 is no longer a threat to the economy.

 The legislation offers owners financial relief through: